Resinchem/Ultimate-Bedside-Lamp/docs/startingmain.md

 ---

 ## What's Next?
 The system will not be fully functional until all four steps above are completed.
-Once finished, you can proceed to the **General Use** and **Advanced Configuration** sections to customize your alarms, lighting modes, and _optional_ Home Assistant integrations.
+Once finished, you can proceed to the **General Use** and the remaining topics to customize your alarms, lighting modes, and _optional_ Home Assistant integrations.

 <div style="display: flex; justify-content: space-between; align-items: center; margin-top: 40px; border-top: 1px solid #333; padding-top: 20px;">
   <a href="{{ '/concepts' | relative_url }}" class="btn btn-outline"><- Previous: Concepts & Terminology</a>